PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/DI` to create a dataset info XML file for each dataset

-Use `/SS` to create a _ScanStats.txt  file for each dataset
+Use `/SS` to create files _ScanStats.txt and _ScanStatsEx.txt for each dataset

 Use `/QS` to compute an overall quality score for the data in each datasets